schuhva/Music-Generation/doc/releases/3.05/Base_01.rst

 on\_off
 ~~~~~~~

--  Mutes and unmutes voices dependet of the meteo input data
+-  Mutes and unmutes voices dependent of the meteorological input data.
--  With on\_range defines when a voice plays
+-  With on\_range defines when a voice plays.
--  on\_off is applied after the met\_transform. so the on\_range must be
+-  on\_off is applied after the met\_transform.
+So the on\_range must be
-   adjusted accordingly
+   adjusted accordingly.

 .. code:: python3